marianofreddi/marianofreddi/README.md

 - 👋 Hi, I’m @marianofreddi
-- 👀 I’m interested in not to follow my ass and walk straight
+- 👀 I’m interested in not to run in circles in the forest
 - 🌱 I’m currently learning how to charge customers
 - 💞️ I’m looking to collaborate to build better world
 - 📫 marianofreddi at gmail.com